No one likes the look of rusted metal. So, can you paint over rust to cover it?

 1. Scrape Off The Rust

-To sand rust, use fine-grit sandpaper.
-Sandpaper can get dull fast from sanding metal, so get as many sandpapers as possible.
+To sand it, use fine-grit sandpaper.
+Sandpaper can get dull fast while sanding it, so get as many sandpapers as possible.
 Instead of sandpaper, you can also use a power sander.

 3. Wipe and Clean The Metal

-To clean the metal, damp a rag with vinegar and use the dampened rag to clean the surface.
-You can also pour vinegar directly on the metal surface and use a rag to wipe the surface.
+To clean the metal, damp a rag with vinegar and use the dampened rag to clean it.
+You can also pour vinegar directly to it and use a rag to wipe the surface.

 4. Fill Holes In The Metal (Optional)

-If rust has weakened the metal and created holes, you must fill these holes with auto body filler.
+If the metal surface has holes or imperfections, fill them with auto-body filler.
 The auto body filler is a paste-like product that helps to cover and seal holes in metal surfaces.

-If you don’t cover the holes in the metal, the paint will be sucked into the metal frame and won’t appear smooth.
+If you don’t cover or fix them, the paint will be sucked into the frame and won’t appear smooth.

 6. Apply The Paint

-Technically, no paint will kill rust because rust will develop as long as the metal is exposed to moisture and air.
-However, some types of paint prevent rust from growing and spreading on metal.
+Technically, no paint will remove rust because it will develop as long as the surface is exposed to moisture and air.
+However, some types prevent it from growing and spreading.

 These paints are formulated to be thick, moisture-resistant, and heat-resistant.
-Using such paints over metal will prevent rust from affecting the metal surface.
-An example of such paint is rust-oleum paint.
+They prevent moisture from affecting the metal surface, so rust won’t be able to grow or spread.
+Rust-oleum is a great choice.

 Can Rust Bleed-Through Paint?